-- 76.1.
+- 6.1.
 An immunization questionnaire and consent form shall be completed for each person receiving an immunization.
-When the immunization is for influenza or HPV for a minor age eleven three through eighteen_seventeen years of age, the questionnaire and consent form shall include written informed parental consent for the minor.

-A record of the immunization administration shall be forwarded to the primary care physician or other licensed health care provider as identified by the person receiving the immunization, within not more than 30 days of the date of the administration.
-In the event that the patient affirmatively indicates in writing that he or she does not have a primary care physician or other health care provider to whom to forward the report, the pharmacist or pharmacy intern shall document such in the immunization record, and provide a record of the immunization administration to the patient.
-The record shall contain the name of the pharmacist, and, where applicable, the name of the pharmacy intern administering the immunization. - 6.2.
-A record of the immunization administration shall be forwarded to the primary care physician or other licensed health care provider as identified by the person receiving the immunization, within not more than 30 days of the date of the administration.
+When the immunization is for a minor age three through seventeen years of age, the questionnaire and consent form shall include written informed parental consent for the minor. - 6.2.
+A record of the immunization administration shall be forwarded to the primary care physician or other licensed health care provider as identified by the person receiving the immunization, within 30 days of the date of the administration.
 In the event that the patient affirmatively indicates in writing that he or she does not have a primary care physician or other health care provider to whom to forward the report, the pharmacist, pharmacy intern, or pharmacy technician shall document such in the immunization record and provide a record of the immunization administration to the patient.
-The record shall contain the name of the pharmacist, and, where applicable, the name of the pharmacy intern or pharmacy technician administering the immunization. - 76.23.
-The pharmacist shall report the administration of the patient immunization to the West Virginia Statewide Immunization Information (WVSII) database in the format and containing such information as may be required by the WVSII within not more than 30 days of the date of the administration. - 76.34.
+The record shall contain the name of the pharmacist, and, where applicable, the name of the pharmacy intern or pharmacy technician administering the immunization. - 6.3.
+The pharmacist shall report the administration of the patient immunization to the West Virginia Statewide Immunization Information (WVSII) database in the format and containing such information as may be required by the WVSII within 30 days of the date of the administration. - 6.4.
 The immunization questionnaire, consent form and record of the immunization administration shall be filed in the pharmacy in a manner that will allow timely retrieval and shall be kept on file for a time period not less than five years from the date of the immunization.
 All such records shall be maintained in the pharmacy where the immunization is administered.
-In the event it is administered off-site, then the records shall be maintained in the pharmacy where the pharmacist, or pharmacy intern, or pharmacy technician who administered the immunization is employed or otherwise practicing at the time the immunization is given. - 76.45.
-A pharmacist shall report all adverse events to the Vaccine Adverse Events Reporting System (VAERS), and promptly provide a copy of all reports to the Board; the West Virginia Department of Health and Human Resources Bureau for Public Health, Office of Epidemiology and Prevention Services, Division of Immunization Services; and the patient's primary care physician or other licensed health care provider as identified by the person receiving the immunization in accordance with subsection 76.21.
-VAERS is a national vaccine safety surveillance program co-sponsored by the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) and is available at http://vaers.hhs.gov/index.
+In the event it is administered off-site, then the records shall be maintained in the pharmacy where the pharmacist, pharmacy intern, or pharmacy technician who administered the immunization is employed or otherwise practicing at the time the immunization is given. - 6.5.
+A pharmacist shall report all adverse events to the Vaccine Adverse Events Reporting System (VAERS), and promptly provide a copy of all reports to the Board; the West Virginia Department of Health and Human Resources Bureau for Public Health, Office of Epidemiology and Prevention Services, Division of Immunization Services; and the patient's primary care physician or other licensed health care provider as identified by the person receiving the immunization in accordance with subsection 6.2.

-§15-12-87.
+§15-12-7.
 Emergencies.

-- 87.1.
-A pharmacist, or pharmacy intern, or pharmacy technician authorized to administer immunizations under this rule may administer epinephrine and diphenhydramine in the management of an acute allergic reaction to an immunization following guidelines issued by CDC. - 87.2.
-A pharmacist, or pharmacy intern, or pharmacy technician shall have a readily retrievable emergency response plan as outlined by the CDC and maintain a readily retrievable emergency kit to manage an acute allergic reaction to an immunization administered.
+- 7.1.
+A pharmacist, pharmacy intern, or pharmacy technician authorized to administer immunizations under this rule may administer epinephrine and diphenhydramine in the management of an acute allergic reaction to an immunization following guidelines issued by CDC. - 7.2.
+A pharmacist, pharmacy intern, or pharmacy technician shall have a readily retrievable emergency response plan as outlined by the CDC and maintain a readily retrievable emergency kit to manage an acute allergic reaction to an immunization administered.

-§15-12-98.
+§15-12-8.
 Immunization Training Programs.